victorvde/jpeg2png/README.md

 ## Availability

 jpeg2png is written in portable C, specfically C11.
-It relies on libjpeg, libpng and libfftw3.
+It relies on libjpeg and libpng.
 You can compile the executable using make and gcc. jpeg2png is licensed GPLv3+.